Wombats: Profile and Information

 Wombats were formerly called badgers by early settlers because of their habits and size.
 For this reason, localities such as Victoria, Badger Creek, and Badger Corner, Tasmania, were named after the creature.

 Wombat are not exactly friendly.
 However, experts have described their attack on humans as “highly unusual.”
-On Australia’s list of most dangerous animals, the wombat does not hold a high rank.
+The wombat does not rank highly on Australia’s list of most dangerous animals.

 Yes, they are.
-The Bare-nosed breed of wombats is the largest burrowing mammals on earth.
+The Bare-nosed breed of wombats is the largest burrowing mammal on earth.
 Their short legs and sharp claws are the best tools for digging.
-They are brilliant animals and e listed as having the biggest brains of all marsupial creatures.
+They are brilliant animals and are listed as having the biggest brains of all marsupial creatures.

-Wombats don’t look like they’d be much of a danger to humans, but the Australian Museum reports that they can move really fast (up to 40 kilometers per hour) when threatened, and have been known to attack people.
+Wombats don’t look like they’d be much of a danger to humans, but the Australian Museum reports that they can move fast (up to 40 kilometers per hour) when threatened and have been known to attack people.

-Like koalas, kangaroos and other marsupials, wombats have a pouch.
+Like koalas, kangaroos, and other marsupials, wombats have pouches.
 However, their pouch is different from those of koalas and kangaroos as it is backward.

-The pouch of a wombat opens to the rear as an adaptation to make sure that it does not fill with soil while they dig.
+The pouch of a wombat opens to the rear as an adaptation to ensure that it does not fill with soil while they dig.
 The wombat rump is protected by a bony plate and serves as a defensive shield if it gets chased down its burrow by a predator.

 A baby Wombat is called a joey (that’s what a baby marsupial, or any pouched mammal, is called).

-At birth, the joey is beautiful, tiny and hairless, and is almost the size of a bumblebee.
-The newborn joey climbs into its mom’s pouch, where it attaches to a teat and stays there for the first few months of its life.
+At birth, the joey is beautiful, tiny, hairless, and almost the size of a bumblebee.
+The newborn joey climbs into its mom’s pouch, attaches to a teat, and stays there for the first few months of its life.

-Their pouches are backward-facing, and it protects their infant from dirt when the mother wombat is digging.
+Their pouches are backward-facing, and they protect their infant from dirt when the mother wombat is digging.

 Wombats are seasonal breeders.
 Their mating is timed differently yearly so that the most vegetation is available when they are ready to wean their offspring.

-This means that the latitude and altitude of a wombats territory will decide when it is best to mate.
+This means that the latitude and altitude of a wombat’s territory will decide when to mate.
 However, wombat mating mostly occurs in the winter months.

 Wombats’ have a gestation period of 20-30 days.
 Like all marsupials, wombat joeys continue their development in their mums’ pouches.

-The joey will remain in its mother’s pouch for 6-8 months and will be fully mature by two years of age.
-When in the wild, wombats live for up to 5 years, but when in captivity, their lifespan can be as long as 30 years.
+The joey will remain in its mother’s pouch for 6-8 months and fully mature by two years of age.
+In the wild, wombats live for up to 5 years, but their lifespan can be as long as 30 years in captivity.

-The Northern Hairy-nosed species of Wombat once had a broad range across the three eastern mainland states of Australia.
+The Northern Hairy-nosed species of Wombat once had a broad range across Australia’s three eastern mainland states.

-This species of the wombat is now critically endangered and restricted to just two sites in Queensland (this includes a recent re-introduction).
-This species of the wombat is considered one of the rarest mammals on the planet.
+This wombat species is now critically endangered and restricted to just two sites in Queensland (this includes a recent re-introduction).
+This species of wombat is considered one of the rarest mammals on the planet.

-The Southern Hairy-nosed Wombat is another species of wombat and is now Near Threatened with its population highly fragmented and rapidly declining across semi-arid parts of South Australia, with a small record in Western Australia and NSW.
+The Southern Hairy-nosed Wombat is another wombat species and is now Near Threatened.
+Its population is fragmented and rapidly declining across semi-arid parts of South Australia, with a small record in Western Australia and NSW.

 The Bare-nosed or Common Wombat, currently the most common, was once widespread throughout southern Australia and is now found in some parts of eastern NSW, south-eastern South Australia, Victoria, and Tasmania.

-Even though they seem to be the most common, in truth, they’re fast declining but are also listed by the IUCN as a species of Least Concern.
+Even though they seem to be the most common, they’re fast declining.
+They are also listed by the IUCN as a species of least concern.

-All wombat species reside in burrows, often building complex networks of burrows with chambers and tunnels which can extend up to 150m radius.
+All wombat species reside in burrows, often building complex networks of burrows with chambers and tunnels extending up to a 150m radius.

 Wombats excavate their burrows in well-drained soils, mostly near gullies and creeks.
 They dig soil quickly with the long claws on their forelegs and use their back legs to push it out.
 They then dig the walls by rolling on their sides.